 “You don’t want to take out a loan if your credit score is below 720. … The reality is, if you have a lower credit score, it means that you have a lot of financial heat in your life.
 I’d like you to lower the temperature by eliminating having to make a vehicle payment.”

 But 720 isn’t everyone’s idea of the “ideal” score.
-According to Experian data from late 2020, you’ll need a credit score of 781 to be eligible for the lowest interest rate on a car loan.
+According to Experian data from 2022, you’ll need a credit score of 781 to be eligible for the lowest interest rate on a car loan.

 If possible, you should wait on buying a new car until you can improve your credit score to at least 720.
 If that’s not a realistic goal, consider making (or increasing) a down payment and taking a shorter term on the loan to decrease the amount of interest you pay.